 I’d landed the investor of my dreams, and they’d paid a small fortune for our business.
 Yet here I was, faced with a huge hole in the budget plus £90 million of bank debt from the deal.
 And we were sailing close to the banking covenants we had all thought were light.

 Just when I thought nothing else could go wrong…

 There are two things that haunt private-equity-backed CEO’s.
 The first is a failed process which means you try to sell your business, and nobody wants it.
 The resulting public humiliation is the business equivalent of being left alone at the dance.

 The second is a covenant breach.
 This means you’ve broken your agreement with the bank, so technically, they can take control, and you could lose your business.
 Again, public humiliation.

 We’d come much closer than expected to breaching the covenants relating to our deal.
 And I could just imagine the voices around Mayfair as PE firms who hadn’t managed to buy us changed their tune to be thankful for a good escape.

 But at least now, nothing else could possibly go wrong, I reassured myself.
 And also, I had the best CFO I’d ever had on my side.
 He would help us work out how to get out of this mess.

 But, just as I needed him most, my CFO resigned.
 The challenges facing Reward Gateway on our growth curve were just more than he wanted.

 I was in Australia at the time.
-I felt tired, sick from jet lag and I was putting on a brave face for the super hard-working team we had there.
+I felt tired and sick from jet lag, and I was putting on a brave face for the super hard-working team we had there.
 I can remember it like it was yesterday.

 Everyone I met thought we were on top of the world.
 That we were doing an amazing job, with an amazing sale and a new investor behind us.
 But I was having, without question, the worst year of my business career.